syncfusion-content/winui-docs/winui/Circular-Charts/Legend.md

 ---
 layout: post
 title: Legend in WinUI Circular Chart control | WinUI | Syncfusion
-description: How to configure the chart legend and customize the appearance of the legend title, Icons, labels, and ItemTemplate in WinUI Circular Chart (SfCircularChart)
+description: This sections explains about how to configure the legend and its features title, icons, labels, and template in WinUI Circular Chart (SfCircularChart).
 platform: WinUI
 control: SfCircularChart
 documentation: ug